 Ram Singh is a rare shooting star.
 Both his second album Eleven, and his Sadhana album One Bright Morning, convince

 through their distinctive, meditative character.
-Ram Singh's soft and soothing voice conveys peace, protection and warmth
+Ram Singh's soft and soothing voice conveys peace,

 and thus takes the mantras deep into your heart.

-Ram Singh grew up in West Africa (Togo and Benin), where he learned about the ancient science of Kundalini Yoga and the
+Ram Singh grew up in West Africa (Togo and Benin), where he learned about the ancient science of Kundalini Yoga

 spiritual music of Sikh Dharma at an early age.
 Musically, he is also influenced by African music and by Reggae.
-Between 2003

-and 2005, he sang, played guitar and percussions on three different CD's, which lead him to work on his own musical
+and 2005, he sang, played guitar and percussions on three different CD's, which lead him to work on his own

-project.
 Ram Singh is currently living in Paris, where he is teaching Yoga.
 He uses spiritual chanting as a tool for

 meditation and divine alignment both in concert as well as in his Yoga-classes.